Quantum capacity analysis of finite-dimensional lossy channels: MAD channels

-where $k<d$. $\Gamma _k$ represents a special kind of MAD channel where only the level $\ket{k}$ is allowed to decay, while $\Gamma ^{(k)}$ represents a MAD channel where the decays from levels $\ket{k}$ and those above it are forbidden.
+The channel $\Phi_{\Gamma_k}$ represents a LPCTP transformation where only the level $\ket{k}$ is allowed to decay, while $\Phi_{\Gamma^{(k)}}$ represents a MAD where the decays from levels $\ket{k}$ and those above it are forbidden.
 In this setting, the most generic $d$-dimensional transition matrix $\Gamma$ in \eqref{equation:definition:transitionmatrixold} is equal to $\Gamma ^{(d)}$.
 By direct computation, setting $k=d-1$ in \eqref{equation:gammadeco1} leads to:

 then, by iterating \eqref{equation:madcompositioniter}, one arrives at the decomposition:

 which, by employing \eqref{equation:MADcomposition}, translates to: